wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-network/virtual-networks-create-vnet-arm-template-click.md

 <properties
-   pageTitle="Create a virtual network using an ARM template | Windows Azure" description="Learn how to create a virtual network using an ARM template | Resource Manager." services="virtual-network" documentationCenter=""
+   pageTitle="Create a virtual network using an ARM template | Azure" description="Learn how to create a virtual network using an ARM template | Resource Manager." services="virtual-network" documentationCenter=""